2023 “Preservation at Its Best Awards”: Nomination Guidelines

 Commercial (Small and Large) – Rehabilitation/restoration of a historic commercial structure.
 Commercial awards are given for both small structure (under 5,000 total square feet) and large structure (5,000 or more over total square feet).
 This category could include a mixed-use project.

-Public Structure – Rehabilitation/restoration of a publicly/government owned structure.
+Institutional – Rehabilitation/restoration of a publicly/government owned structure.

 Residential Structure (Single/Multi-Family) – Rehabilitation/restoration and continued use of a residential structure.
 Residential awards may be considered for single family homes as well as multi-family structures.

-Sacred Place – Rehabilitation/restoration/reuse of a sacred site, sacred ground, sacred space, holy ground, or holy place, place of religious assembly such as a church, synagogue, mosque or other related property.
+Maurice Losey Sacred Place – Rehabilitation/restoration/reuse of a sacred site, sacred ground, sacred space, holy ground, or holy place, place of religious assembly such as a church, synagogue, mosque or other related property.

 Community Effort – A community’s concerted effort to save a historic structure, district, or cultural resource.
 Nominating groups could include, but are not limited to, downtown organizations, historic preservation commissions, city/county governments, development groups, neighborhood associations, preservation groups, etc.